mboduroff/school/README.md

 # My school repository

-This repo will contain all my Informatics files from 11th grade (Jan 1 2021) and later.
+This repo will contain all my Computer Science classes files from 11th grade (Jan 1 2021) and later.

 ## About me